WW2 letters home from British soldiers

 He also mentions that his mother's latest letter sounded rather like the diary of an undertaker, with so many people dying.
 Presumably this was from the bombing, but he did not say.

 He also mentions that the war has helped him to lose weight.

 This Christmas card was sent to my great aunt by her nephew, Clifford Clarke.
-It was forwarded to me as a scan by my second cousin, so I never saw the original.
+It was forwarded to me as a scan, so I never saw the original.
 However, it is reasonable certain that it arrived in reduced format, just like the letters, and on the same thin duplication paper.

 The card carries no personal information other than the signature of the sender, in this case 'Cliff'.
 Nevertheless it is interesting for itself.
 I was told it was sent when Cliff was a sapper in South Africa.
 According to definitions on the internet, a sapper is a military engineer who lays or detects and disarms mines, digs trenches or performs a variety of combat engineering duties, such as bridge-building, laying or clearing minefields, demolitions, field defences, road and airfield construction and repair, etc.

 4½ million British men were called up to serve in the forces in World War Two.
 200,000 never returned.